- Sphere Engine overview

 and thestderr

-data from the "compilation" stage respectively - access
+data from the "build" stage respectively, - access

 environmental variables; they are holding paths to files with thestdout